Installation¶

 app.

-Pre-built packages for Windows are not yet available, and compatibility with other platforms is untested and cannot be guaranteed.
-If you are using one of these platforms, please try out our Docker and Dev Container images described in the next section.
+Pre-built packages for Windows are not yet available, and compatibility is untested and cannot be guaranteed.
+If you would like to use Catalyst on Windows, we recommend trying the WSL.

-If you wish to contribute to Catalyst or develop against our runtime or compiler, instructions for building from source are also included further down.
+If you wish to contribute to Catalyst or develop against our runtime or compiler, instructions for building from source are detailed below.

 Minimal Building From Source Guide¶